hhas/SwiftAutomation/doc-source/9 examples.md

   // tell application "Finder" to count items of home try finder.home.count(each: FIN.item)

 (Note that Finder and many other Carbon applications require the `count` command's `each` parameter to be given.
-Cocoa-based apps should always accept either form.)
+Cocoa-based apps should accept either form.)

 ## `make` command